Now, listen to the audio version of this post.

 Welp, now I have to go wash my brain with lye.

 Also, I think Bela just told a rosebush that it had beautiful hair.
 I can’t be sure, though.
 He also may have said, “Wisdom is a waterfall chair.”
 Because of Bellish.

-It’s very comforting to me that Martha begins her housework instructions to Bela in the exact same tone of voice with which she begins national team workouts.
+It’s very comforting that Martha begins her housework instructions to Bela in the exact tone of voice with which she begins national team workouts.
 “Alright, so today we working on the roses!”
 Bela absolutely has to finish every day with, “Thank you Martha, Martha, Martha, Martha, goodbye.”
-As he should.